 7. over-deliver on your current work

 All roles have a certain expectation of what you’ll accomplish.
 If you really want to prove yourself, you need to over-deliver.
 Don’t just do what is expected of you.
-Do more.
+Do more and take on more responsibility.
 Meet your deadlines, do great work, and then take things to the next level.
 Present new ideas, think outside the box, and always be looking for ways to add more value to the work you do.